scikit-learn-contrib/hiclass/README.md

 ## Features

 - **Python lists and NumPy arrays:** Handles Python lists and NumPy arrays elegantly, out-of-the-box.
-- **Pandas Series and DataFrames:** If you prefer to work with pandas, that is not an issue as HiClass also works with Pandas.
+- **Pandas Series and DataFrames:** If you prefer to use pandas, that is not an issue as HiClass also works with Pandas.
 - **Sparse matrices:** HiClass also supports features (X_train and X_test) built with sparse matrices, both for training and predicting.
 - **Parallel training:** Training can be performed in parallel on the hierarchical classifiers, which allows parallelization regardless of the implementations available on scikit-learn.
 - **Build pipelines and perform hyper-parameter tuning:** Since the hierarchical classifiers inherit from the BaseEstimator of scikit-learn, pipelines can be built and grid search executed to find out the best parameters.